asvd/helios-kernel/README.md

 }
 ```

-To declare the initial module dependences, use `include()` function at the
+To declare the initial module dependencies, use `include()` function at the
 module head

 - Create the web-based starting point which will load Helios Kernel